 In the ever-changing world of cybersecurity, staying ahead of the curve is crucial.
 The PEAK framework, with its unique blend of Hypothesis-Driven, Baseline, and Model-Assisted hunt types, provides a repeatable, flexible, and modern approach to threat hunting.
 As a result, organizations can defend against evolving threats more effectively than ever before.

-So, there you have it – a preview of PEAK (you might even call it a “sneak PEAK”).
+So, there you have it — a preview of PEAK (you might even call it a “sneak PEAK”).
 Want to know more?
 Excellent, because we're just getting started!
-Keep an eye out for more blog posts, papers, and other media diving deeper into the PEAK framework, and threat hunting in general.
-And if you're attending RSAC 2023, stop by the Splunk booth (N-5770) on Wednesday, April 26, at 1:30 p.m.
-PT for a presentation to learn more about the PEAK Threat Hunting Framework.
-Together, we'll stay one step ahead of cybercriminals and keep the digital world safe (or at least safer).
-Happy hunting!
+Explore the supporting articles, papers and other media diving deeper into the PEAK framework and threat hunting in general.

 As always, security at Splunk is a family business.
 Credit to authors and collaborators: David Bianco, Ryan Fetterman